kleberbaum/kleberbaum/stories.md

 My existence mirroring a stray pointer in a corrupted assembly.
 Life slips away one line at a time, a doomed process destined to crash?

 And then she appears — Emily.
-Like a glitch in the matrix, a rogue element within the structured monotony.
+Like a glitch in the matrix, a rogue element within the monoton symphony.
 Her bright chaotic energy, sparks against the spectral indifference of the city and her existence, a thrilling deviance within my scripted narrative.
 She marks an unexpected break in my recursive despair.[^1]

 ## [](#like-phantoms-forever) Like Phantoms
 I first saw Emily at a bar on Avenue A, surrounded by the whiskered hipsters and nose-ringed nymphs of the Lower East Side.
 Another temp Dan dragged me there after our latest tech job evaporated.